Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/test/README.md

 ### Assign owner role to the registered application

-- In the azure-portal, go to your keyvault-namespace and assign the **Owner** role to the registered application.
+- In the Azure portal, go to your Azure Key Vault and assign the **Owner** role to the registered application.
-- This can be done from `Role assignment` section of `Access control (IAM)` tab (in the left-side-navbar of your keyvault-namespace in the azure-portal)<br>
+- This can be done from `Role assignment` section of `Access control (IAM)` tab (in the left-side-navbar of your Azure Key Vault in the Azure portal)<br>
   _Doing this would allow the registered application manage the namespace, i.e., entity creation, deletion, etc.,_<br>
-- For more information on securing your KeyVault - [Learn more](hhttps://docs.microsoft.com/en-us/azure/key-vault/general/secure-your-key-vault)
+- For more information on securing your Key Vault: [Learn more](https://docs.microsoft.com/en-us/azure/key-vault/general/secure-your-key-vault)

 ![Impressions](https://azure-sdk-impressions.azurewebsites.net/api/impressions/azure-sdk-for-js%2Fsdk%2Fkeyvault%2Fkeyvault-certificates%2Ftest%2FREADME.png)